Absences / Accident / Illness

 Lost Property

+The lost property cupboard is unlocked and accessible ‘after hours’ for parents to check for missing items.
 Each week, a different class takes responsibility for monitoring lost property with the aim of minimising how much accumulates each term.

 Newsletters